Yamas, Niyamas and The Yoga of Travel

 Moving mindfulness is the yoga of travel.
-Just as the practice of yoga gradually encourages a yogi to twist deeper, bend further and stretch longer, the experience of traveling moves the traveler out of her/his comfort zone into new dimensions of consciousness, creativity, resourcefulness and thought.
-Whether it’s trying to decipher the elaborate Tokyo Metro subway or attempting to bargain with an Arab merchant in a Moroccan souk, travel compels you to think in new and different ways.
-Moreover, the unfamiliarity of a foreign place forces you to be completely in the moment and fosters a profound sense of awareness.
+In the same way as yoga gradually encourages the practitioner to twist deeper, bend further and stretch longer, the experience of traveling moves the traveler out of her/his/their comfort zone and into new dimensions of consciousness, creativity, resourcefulness and thought.
+Whether it’s trying to decipher the elaborate Tokyo Metro or attempting to bargain with an Arab merchant in a Moroccan souk, travel compels you to think in new and different ways.
+Moreover, the unfamiliarity of a foreign place pushes you to be completely in the moment and fosters a profound sense of awareness.

 “Life is a pilgrimage.
 The wise man does not rest by the roadside inns.
 He marches direct to the illimitable domain of eternal bliss, his ultimate destination.”